burmanm/rhq-metrics-python-client/README.md

 ## Introduction

-Python client to access RHQ Metrics, an abstraction to invoke REST-methods on the server endpoint using urllib2.
+Python client to access Hawkular Metrics, an abstraction to invoke REST-methods on the server endpoint using urllib2.
+No external dependencies, works with Python 2.7 for now.

 ## Installation